XanaduAI/hva-without-barren-plateaus/python_src/README.md

 $ python3 hva_xyz_grad_1d.py --device lightning.qubit --num_qubits 8 --num_blocks 16 --random --num_iter 1024
 ```

-, which computes gradients of the HVA for the 1D XYZ model for 8 qubits, 16 blocks (`p=16` in a paper), and for 1024 random initial parameters sampled from $[0, 2\pi]$.
+This computes gradients of the HVA for the 1D XYZ model for 8 qubits, 16 blocks ($p=16$ in a paper), and for $1024$ random initial parameters sampled from $[0, 2\pi]$.
 Also, `lightning.qubit` device for PennyLane is used for running the circuit.

 For Figure 4, we have used `hva_grad_constant_small.py`.
 This script computes the gradients for a given number of qubits when the parameters are initialized to small constant values.